capejs/capejs/content/tutorials/capejs_primer/14_updating_task.md

 ```

 <div class="note">
-Be careful that the version of `bootstrap` is `=3.3.4`.
-It doesn't work well on `3.3.5`, the newest version now on August 1st, 2015.
-For more information, let's go to [Q&A](http://stackoverflow.com/questions/31467635/sprockets-cant-find-bootstrap-v3-3-5-while-it-finds-v3-3-4) that I wrote on Stack Overflow.
+Be careful that the version of <code>bootstrap</code> is <code>=3.3.4</code>.
+It doesn't work well on <code>3.3.5</code>, the newest version now on August 1st, 2015.
+For more information, see <a href="http://stackoverflow.com/questions/31467635/sprockets-cant-find-bootstrap-v3-3-5-while-it-finds-v3-3-4">the question and answer</a> that I wrote on Stack Overflow.
 </div>

 The second one is to change `renderCreateForm()` and `renderUpdateForm()`.